hove-io/MttBundle/README.md

 3. Add require "canaltp/meth-bundle": "dev-master"
 4. Add url of the repository, 'http://packagist.canaltp.fr'
 5. Add configuration in your app/config/routing.yml __(not required)__
+6. In your project don't forget to declare service of navitia component (in service.yml) /!\

     // AppKernel.php
     ...